 Certified Business Valuation for Divorce Cases

 The central issue in most cases is whether the business can operate without the owner.
 A company that runs on systems, staff, and transferable client relationships has enterprise value that can be divided.
 A business that depends entirely on one person's skills, reputation, or relationships may generate significant income but hold little divisible value as a marital asset.
-That distinction often determines whether a business is worth $500,000 in a divorce or $50,000, a core driver in any business valuation divorce analysis.
+That distinction often determines whether a business is worth $500,000 in a divorce or $50,000.
+Two other factors shape the outcome just as much: the standard of value used (fair market value, fair value, or investment value, which varies by state) and the valuation date, which can be the date of separation, filing, or trial.

 What's at Stake When a Business Is Part of Your Divorce